DamieFC/bedd/README.md

 - Syntax highlighting, indentation and parentheses closing
 - Clean and tidy user interface
 - Automatic offline updates(thanks to cupd!)
-- Fully python and Java-prone(doesn't let you open .py and .java files, for your own sanity)
+- Fully Java-prone(doesn't let you open .java files, for your own sanity)

 ## Keybindings